cloud-atlas-ai/obsidian-am/README.md

 2. Search for and select the command `Sync Amazing Marvin categories and projects`.
 3. The plugin will then proceed to update your Obsidian vault with the current structure and content from Amazing Marvin.

+### Creating a Marvin Task

+To create a task:

+1. Open Obsidian's Command Palette with `Ctrl/Cmd + P`.
+2. Search for and select the command `Create Marvin Task`.
+3. Input the task details and select the appropriate category from the dropdown, which shows suggestions as you type.
+4. Upon task creation, a markdown link to the Marvin task is inserted at your cursor location in Obsidian, and the Amazing Marvin task contains a URI-friendly link back to the triggering Obsidian note.

 ### Important Considerations

 - **Data Loss**: Be cautious when editing Amazing Marvin-generated notes in Obsidian, as these changes will be overwritten by the next sync.